 But don’t throw your money away buying an expensive 8-channel analog-digital converter like at pro mixing studios.
 You don’t need it if you use a computer and don’t record live drums.
 A 2-channel sound card is more than enough.
 When choosing a program, ignore the arguments about Logic sounding better than Cubase, but worse than Sonar or vice versa.
 If you are an arranger/sound engineer working with virtual samplers or synthesizers, you could pick Logic or Cubase.
 But if you record mostly “live” instruments, your best bet is Nuendo or Samplitude.
-Working with these DAWs exchanging project files with online sound mixing and mastering service becomes very simple.
+Working with these DAWs exchanging project files with mixing rap vocals becomes very simple.
 Anyway, choose whatever is easy and comfortable for you to use.

 And now – advice for the experienced